-The bill allowed the Securities and Exchange Commission to suspend the mark-to-market rule.
 This law forced banks to keep their mortgages valued at present-day levels.
-This meant that bad loans, which could not be resold in the panic-stricken climate of 2008, had to be valued at less than their probable true worth.
-(Source: "Bank-Rescue Plan Wins Approval as House Reverses Vote," Bloomberg, October 3, 2008)
+This meant that bad loans had to be valued at less than their probable true worth.
+These loans could not have been resold in the panic-stricken climate of 2008.

 The bill contained an additional $150 billion in tax breaks to be phased in over 10 years.
 These included an extension of the Alternative Minimum Tax “patch,” tax credits for research and development and relief for hurricane survivors.
-For more of the tax breaks, see Senate Vote Gives Bailout Plan New Life.
+A senate vote gave the bailout plan new life with these tax breaks.

 Secretary Paulson submitted the bailout bill to the House of Representatives on September 21, 2008.
 But many in Congress felt it was forcing taxpayers to reward bad banking decisions.
 The House voted against it on September 29, 2008.
 The Dow fell 770 points and global markets plummeted.